INESCTEC/predico-collabforecast/documentation/docs/introduction.md

 ## Timezone and Time Resolution

-The Predico platform operates in the Central European Time (CET) timezone.
-Forecasters should be aware of the following time resolution requirements:
+The Predico platform operates in the Central European Time (CET).
+Forecasters should be aware of the following requirements:

 - **Timezone**: All times mentioned in the platform are in UTC.
 - **Challenges Forecast Horizon**: Challenges are typically day-ahead, covering the 24-hour period.
 The start/end datetimes of the forecast are defined according to target country timezone (in this case, Belgium, CET).

-Therefore the forecasted values for a specific day should cover:
+Therefore forecasted values for a specific day should cover:

-- **from 22:00 to 21:45 UTC** (DST Time / Summer Time)
+- **Period from 22:00 to 21:45 UTC** (DST Time / Summer Time)
-- **from 23:00 to 22:45 UTC** (Standard Time / Winter Time)
+- **Period from 23:00 to 22:45 UTC** (Standard Time / Winter Time)

 !!! info "Daylight Saving Time (DST)"
     - The platform adjusts for DST changes in March and October.
 On these days, the number of forecasted values per day will be 92 and 100, respectively.